-A series of one day conferences on the Rome Season for A-Level and undergraduate students
+A series of one day conferences on the Rome Season for A-Level students.

 Join us for a series of one-day conferences exploring some of the central questions posed by Shakespeare's Rome plays, in particular Julius Caesar and Antony & Cleopatra.
 The series will look at themes including the power of the state, the duty and role of the citizen, and democracy versus dictatorship, and will be supported by online provocations and conversations.
 Young people will have the opportunity to examine the creative choices made in the productions and to talk with actors, directors, leading political figures and academics about the relevance of the plays to their own lives.

-The programme begins with a series of online provocations in January 2017.
-Three day-long conferences will then follow at The Other Place (TOP) in Stratford-upon-Avon in April and May 2017.
+The programme begins with a series of online provocations in March 2017.
+Three day-long conferences will then follow at The Other Place in Stratford-upon-Avon in April and May 2017.

 The first conference will take an in-depth look at the life cycle of the Roman Empire to look at identity; what it means to belong and who represents us and our views.
 Young people will be invited to debate their responsibilities as members of a democracy and question what happens when ‘the many’ take control of decision making instead of ‘the few’?